joggrdocs/joggr-templates/examples/microservice/docs/contribution-guidelines.md

 We follow [Trunk Flow](https://www.toptal.com/software/trunk-based-development-git-flow) which means we only ever branch off of our default branch (usually `main`) and then squash merge back into the *Trunk* aka the default branch.

 The Trunk-Based Development workflow visualized in the `gitGraph` diagram shows the main branch (`main`) as the central line of development.
 Feature branches (`feature/1`, `feature/2`, `feature/3`) are created for individual features, each with multiple commits before being merged back into `main`.
 A hotfix branch (`hotfix/1`) is also illustrated, addressing critical issues and merging back into `main` after resolution.
-This approach ensures continuous integration and keeps the main branch deployable at all times.

 ```mermaid
 gitGraph